Accusative case: Russian

 In Russian, accusative is used not only to display the direct object of an action, but also to indicate the destination or goal of motion.
 It is also used with some prepositions.
 The prepositions в and на can both take accusative in situations where they are indicating the goal of a motion.

 In the masculine, Russian also distinguishes between animate and inanimate nouns with regard to the accusative; only the animates carry a marker in this case.

 The PIE accusative case has nearly eroded in Russian, merging with the genitive or the nominative in most declensions.
 Only singular first-declension nouns (ending in 'а', 'я', or 'ия') have a distinct accusative ('у', 'ю', or 'ию').

 Polish

 In Polish, the accusative case has two functions: showing the direct object of an action, and showing the goal of motion.

-Declination
+Declension

 Inanimate masculine nouns in accusative case are usually written the same as in nominative case, whereas animate masculine nouns receive the ending -a.